 You can customize the email by adding or removing text, graphics, and links.
 You can also personalize the message by inserting macros that get replaced by specific information about the recipient, such as name.
 You might be used to using macros in Word for mail merges.

 After you send your email blast, you can track how many of your emails were opened and how many of your links were clicked on.

 Now, let's look at the steps involved in setting up events.
-From the Events tab, you can set up any number of events -- conferences, board meetings, training sessions, social gatherings -- and publish them in an events calendar on your site.
-From the events calendar, visitors can view event details, sign up for events, and pay the registration fee.
+From the Events module, you can set up any number of events – conferences, board meetings, training sessions, social gatherings – and publish them in an events calendar on your site.

 We've got a sample event already set up, so let's take a look at the settings for this one.
 When you create an event, you specify the event name, location, date, and cost, and provide a description.

-You can customize the event registration form by adding, removing, and reordering event fields.
+You can customize the event registration form by adding, removing, and reordering the fields that appear on the event registration form.
 You can add event fields to collect event-specific information and even sell some extra cost options to your registrants.
-Event fields are combined with common fields from your contact database to form the event record and populate the registration form.

 For each event, you must set up at least one registration type before you can enable registration.
 Registration types are like ticket levels.
 Setting up registration types allows you to charge different prices for different event packages or for different kinds of attendees.
 For example, you might want to charge more for non-members, or less for premium members.